 Remember to mix the Isolate in well and add terpenes for an extra wellness boost!

-As mentioned earlier, the fact CBD Isolate is tasteless you can add it to homemade CBD recipes (if you live outside of Europe that is).
+As mentioned earlier, the fact CBD Isolate is tasteless you can add it to homemade CBD recipes.

 If you have a sweet tooth, you can easily add Isolate to a cupcake mixture without disrupting the taste as you otherwise might do with a full-spectrum CBD oil.